 Warnings are also displayed to guide you in language choices.
 Example: ms-min-Latn.

-5 provides links from language subtag entries to the SIL Ethnologue.
+5 provides a link from a language subtag entry to the SIL Ethnologue.
 This is useful when trying to find a language.
 If there is no page for a given language tag, such as nn, click on the result to reveal the full record; if there is a macrolanguage specified, eg. 'no', that will probably yield an ethnologue entry.

-6 provides links from script subtag entries to the most relevant Unicode script block in UniView.
+6 provides a link from a script subtag entry to the most relevant Unicode script block in UniView.